 Overcoming Health Challenges

-In summer of 2014, Eric was forced to face his past again.
+In the summer of 2014, Eric was forced to face his past again.
 He was diagnosed with liver cancer.
-Besides that he also had hepatitis C.
+Besides that, he also had hepatitis C.

 Eric was acting as if nothing happened.
 He was patiently going through all medical procedures and working almost full time.
 He never complained.
 He didn’t ask for sympathy or special treatment.
 He became softer and easier going like never before.